telerik/blazor-docs/components/dropdownlist/events.md

 The `ValueChanged` event fires upon every change of the user selection.

->note If the initial `Value` is not present in the data source, the component will select the first item of the data source and this will fire the event as well.
-If you do not update the field from which the `Value` is taken, you may end in an infinite loop.
-This scenario is most common when the initial value is `null` as data sources rarely have items with a `null` value.

 The examples below use [binding]({%slug components/dropdownlist/databind%}) to primitive types for brevity, you can use full models as well.

 >caption Handle ValueChanged